ryanfortner/pi-bashscripts-files/google-earth/README.md

 # Google Earth
-Google Earth is an an application which allows you to view the entire Earth.
+Google Earth is an an application which allows you to view the entire Earth with views from telemetry and street view.

 Since Google Earth Pro is not compatible with arm architectures I have created a web application for it.